Common concerns for breastfeeding

 - Causes of sore nipples and breast engorgement.

 - Remedies for plugged ducts and leaking breastmilk.

 - Concerns about milk supply.

 - Tips and advice for breastfeeding moms to help your baby latch on.

 Breastfeeding is well worth the practice and patience for your baby’s nutrition.
-While the experience does come with its share of concerns, MyGerber is here for you every step of the way.
-Here are some common concerns that breastfeeding moms have, and breastfeeding solutions
+While the experience does come with its share of concerns, we're here for you every step of the way.

 - Improper latch-on because of poor positioning.

 - Tight latch because of bottle and/or pacifier use.

 - Use of a pump with a flange that doesn’t fit properly.

 - Practice skin-to-skin positioning between feedings.
 If your baby is crying between feedings and seems stressed, this will help her relax.

 - Wait until your baby is calm and begins to look around.
 This will be a perfect time to help guide her to your breast.

 - A small change in feeding position can make a world of difference.
 Experiment with the “cross-cradle hold” and “football hold,” which can provide a little more head and neck support.
 This may also help encourage a wide latch.

 - If her nose is smashed into your breast, slightly lower her body to help her nose come out and chin come into your breast for a better latch.
 Her head should not be overly tilted in or back.